Text Processing Functions (LEFT, RIGHT, CONCATENATE, etc.)

 - Tip:

-allows for more flexibility by including multiple conditions.
+TEXTJOINallows for more flexibility by including multiple conditions.

-Functions: Changing Text Case
+3. PROPER, UPPER, LOWER Functions: Changing Text Case

 - Problem: Ensuring text follows a consistent capitalization format.